Natalie Berzatto: Biography

 Nat and Carmy are very close; according to Elliott, "She's really good at her job [at the restaurant].
 But I think she got into it because she loves Carmy so much and just wanted to take care of him."
 This abiding affection is repeatedly shown to be long-standing, for instance, a years-ago flashback in season three depicts Natalie "functioning as a support system for Carmy...She sees him off to his new life as a chef in New York and offers him a little bit of cash to get started."
 Nonetheless, focusing on Carmy is at least mildly avoidant because it allows Natalie to play "fixer" and partially sidestep her own trauma.
 In addition to encouraging her brother to attend Al-Anon meetings to help him process the trauma of their childhood and their brother's suicide, Nat steers the "logistical and financial" side of the Beef-to-Bear launch.
 Sugar has a "Type A, detail-oriented personality" that serves as a useful counterweight to her chef brother's chaotic creative genius and inability to do basic math.

-Nat also develops a warm relationship with Carmy's "work wife" and creative muse, Sydney Adamu (Ayo Edebiri), who cooks the pregnant and exhausted Sugar an omelette on the day they're set to "soft open" the Bear.
-As Syd cooks the omelette, which is filled with Boursin tube cheese and topped with crumbled sour-cream-and-onion potato chips, "No dialogue interrupts the scene.
-There is no soundtrack.
-Just the ambient sound of Adamu's cracking and whisking and whisper frying, an act of meditation, an act of love.
-The viewer is meant to hear it as well as witness it."
+Nat also develops a warm relationship with Sydney Adamu (Ayo Edebiri), who cooks a heavily pregnant Natalie an omelette on the day they're set to "soft open" the Bear.
 Natalie views Sydney as a leader, while maintaining serious doubts about her brother's capacity to be present at either the restaurant or in their family life.